ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 it impossible to use information about heart failure generally.

 Therefore, to use this valuable information about a condition, GBD created a new category called impairments.
-An impairment is medically the same as a sequela.
-Meaning that for a doctor, a sequela and an impairment would both be a specific medical condition associated with a cause.
-The difference between a sequela and an impairment is not a clinical difference, it's an artifact of how GBD does its modeling.
+An impairment is a medical condition that GBD has extra data on, but can't be included in the cause hierarchy since it has more than one cause.
+Again, deciding what is a cause that can fit in the hierarchy and what is an impairment is often a result of historical context and modeler decisions.

+An easy example to grasp is blindness.
+There is a lot of data available about blindness, but it can be caused by a lot of different things.
+Therefore, it is difficult to place in the cause hierarchy, but we want to include all the rich data we have.
+Hence, it is an impairment.

+There can even be impairment hierarchies.
+For example, mild heart failure is an impairment, but it also fits under the larger impairment of heart failure.

 To include the extra information about an impairment, GBD modelers first find the total amount of the impairment - heart failure - and then divide it between causes.
 This